 1. Publish the category to the registry by saving a new tModel data structure.
 For example, look at the tModel data structure named ntis-gov:naics:1997.
-You can use the included sample Web applications link http://<OracleAS-host>:<OracleAS-port>/uddi/ or a third-party tool.
+You can use a third-party tool or the included sample Web applications link:

+http://OracleAS-host:OracleAS-port/uddi/

-If the tModel data structure has been defined in some other registry, you can also import it (instead of creating a new one, which results in different tModelKeys entities) using the uddiadmin. jar utility.
-See Import Operation on page 10-33 for more information on the import operation.
+If the tModel data structure has been defined in some other registry, you can also import it (instead of creating a new one, which results in different tModelKey entities) using the uddiadmin.jar command-line tool.
+See "Importing Entities" on page 10-40 for more information on the import operation.

-The tModel data structure published should be classified as "unvalidatable" in uddi-org:types taxonomy.
-Specifically, the following keyedReference should appear in the categoryBag element of the tModel data structure:
+The tModel data structure published should be classified as "unvalidatable" in the uddi-org:types taxonomy.
+Specifically, the following keyedReference should appear in the CategoryBag element of the tModel data structure:

 '''

-<keyedReference

-tModelKey="uuid:C1ACF26D-9672-4404-9D70-39B756E62AB4"

-keyName="" keyValue="unvalidatable" />
+<keyedReference tModelKey="uuid:C1ACF26D-9672-4404-9D70-39B756E62AB4" keyName="" keyValue="unvalidatable" />

 '''